yquake2/yquake2/doc/040_cvarlist.md

 * **cl_showfps**: Shows the framecounter.
 Set to `2` for more and to `3` for even more informations.

+* **cl_showspeed**:  Shows the players speed.
+Set to `1` to display both overall speed and (horizontal speed) in Quake Units (QU) respectfully at the top right corner of the screen.
+Set to `2` to show only the horizontal speed under the crosshair.

 * **cl_model_preview_start**: start frame value in multiplayer model preview.
   `-1` - don't show animation.
 Defaults to `84` for show salute animation.